List of The Flash characters: John Diggle / Spartan

-John Diggle / Spartan (portrayed by David Ramsey; seasons 1–9) is Oliver Queen's best friend and teammate.
+John Diggle / Spartan (portrayed by David Ramsey; seasons 1–9) is Oliver's best friend and teammate.
 Ramsey stars as the character on Arrow.

 Kendra Saunders / Chay-Ara / Hawkgirl

 Kendra Saunders / Chay-Ara / Hawkgirl (portrayed by Ciara Renée; seasons 1–2) is a young woman who has been repeatedly reincarnated over the centuries.
 When provoked, her ancient warrior persona manifests itself, along with wings that grow out of her back.
 She is a potential love interest for Cisco Ramon.

 Felicity Smoak

-Felicity Smoak (portrayed by Emily Bett Rickards; seasons 1–4) is an information-technology genius and a member of Oliver Queen's team; later his wife.
-Also a good friend of Barry Allen.
+Felicity Smoak (portrayed by Emily Bett Rickards; seasons 1–4) is an information-technology genius, a member of Oliver's team and later wife, and a good friend of Barry's.
 Rickards stars as the character on Arrow.